the-explainables-stall/explanatory-data-analysis-and-feature-selection/README.md

 # explanatory-data-analysis-and-feature-selection
-In this section, the explanatory data analysis and feature selection efforts in the project are included.
+This section is dedicated to the explanatory data analysis and feature selection efforts in the project work.